NeoGeographyToolkit/vipersci/README.rst

 Installation
 ------------

-Once this library releases, versions will be posted to PyPI and conda to easy installation.
+Versions will be posted to PyPI and conda to ease installation soon.

 For the moment, follow the "Get Started!" directions in the CONTRIBUTING.rst document.